tpm2-software/tpm2-openssl/README.md

  * "e" (bignum) defines a public exponent, by default 65537 (0x10001).
  * "user-auth" (utf8_string) defines a password, which will be used to authorize private key operations.
+ * "parent" (uint32) defines parent of the key (as a hex number), by default 0x40000001 (TPM2_RH_OWNER).
+ * "parent-auth" (utf8_string) defines an (optional) parent password.

-TODO: Missing owner.
-Missing key flags and key algs.
+TODO: Missing key flags and key algs.

-For example, to define a 1024-bit RSA key without authorization:
+For example, to define a 1024-bit RSA key without authorization under
+TPM2_RH_OWNER:
 ```
 openssl genpkey -provider tpm2 -algorithm RSA -pkeyopt bits:1024 -out testkey.priv
 ```